 An efficient censorship campaign does not limit itself to making certain websites and services inaccessible.
 It must also replace these services with alternatives that can be put under surveillance and where content can selectively be filtered.
 Censorship circumvention tools must be attacked repeatedly, and the installation of certain apps must be made impossible through control over operating systems, software repositories, and app stores.

-Currently, only China has shown both the willingness and the ability to do all this, although there is increasing worry these tools might be exported and employed in allied dictatorships.
+Currently, only China has shown both the willingness and the ability to do all this, although there is increasing speculation that these tools might be exported and employed elsewhere.